liuxinren456852/laser_calibration/README.md

     generate_data('LIDAR_PATH_1','LIDAR_PATH_2',BAUD_RATE,NUM_SCANS,TRIAL_NUM,POSE_NUM)

 This function will collect data and store it in the aforementioned directories.
+Upon collecting a large set of apex data, one can calculate the optimal translation and rotation between the two lidars:

+    [r t] = calculate_r_t()

+where r is the rotation and t is the translation.
+This function will read all apex data stored within a trial directory within the Apex data directory and calculate the transformation using a least squares algoirthm.